Best Places to Ice Fish in Wisconsin: Lake Winnebago

 Here are some tips for locating and catching fish through the ice on Lake Winnebago:

-- As winter progresses many Winnebago fish begin to roam the main lake basin.
-The fisherman willing to put in the effort of drilling holes and moving to stay on the roaming schools of fish will be rewarded with nice bags of perch, walleye, crappie and white bass.
-These big schools tend to stick together and when you get on a school you will catch several species out of the same hole.
+- As winter progresses, many Winnebago fish begin to roam the main lake basin.
+The anglers willing to put in the effort of drilling holes and moving to stay on the roaming schools of fish will be rewarded with nice bags of perch, walleye, crappie and white bass.
+These big schools tend to stick together and when you find a school you should be able to catch several species out of the same hole.
 Jigging spoons/jigging raps are the bait of choice with copper and gold being some of the popular colors.
 Feel free to tip with waxies or a minnow head, but when the fish are active no tipping is needed.

 - Don’t be afraid to stay away from the large groups that will form on the lake in the winter.
 Moving a half mile away from the big groups can bring big rewards.
 The main lake basin is huge and many large schools of fish exist.
 2-3 miles off either the east or west shore are good places to start.
 Use extreme caution anywhere near and out from the mouth of the Fox River in Oshkosh.
 The south end of the lake offers several areas easily accessible by foot.
 Find some weed edges or slight depth changes and you will find a nice meal of perch or bluegill.